ginkoid/link/readme.md

 }
 ```

+The paths in the gist should be lowercase.
+Request paths are lowercased before lookup in the map of redirects.

 [Create a GitHub OAuth app](https://github.com/settings/applications/new).
 This won't be used to authenticate any users, just to have higher rate limits for the GitHub API.

 Note that if you have more than ~45 replications of the app, the GitHub ratelimit will be hit, and updates to redirects won't be deployed until the ratelimit resets.